cosmicLinux/BaCoN-II/README.md

 **The training of a model can now take up to 4 days.** (for 20,000 training spectra with 10 noise realisations each)

 ## Run on Goolge Colab
-We recommend to clone this github repo to a personal google drive and then run the jupyter notebook ```notebooks/training_colab.ipynb``` in google colab.
+For a quick test of this code, we recommend to clone this github repo to a personal google drive and then run the jupyter notebook ```notebooks/training_colab.ipynb``` in google colab.
 (Use GPU runtime.
 For that go to the arrow at the upper right corner and then select 'Change runtime type' -> GPU).

 The architecture of the CNN model is set in the ```models.py``` file.
 It has the following parameters